natemosco/coding_challenge_practice/README.md

 # coding_challenge_practice
-Repo to store solutions to the challenges to keep myself sharp
+Repo to store solutions to the challenges I am tackling to keep myself sharp.